alpha22jp/atomic-chrome/README.md

 3. Press Atomic Chrome button on the tool bar.
 4. Contet of the text area is opened in a new buffer of Emacs.
 5. Edit content on Emacs buffer.
-6. <kbd>C-c C-c</kbd> or `M-x kill-buffer` to finish editing, or the buffer automatically killed if the browser closes the connection.
+6. <kbd>C-c C-c</kbd> to finish editing, or the buffer automatically killed if the browser closes the connection.

 ## Customization